Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Dr. Dre and Snoop Doggy Dog.
+Every great song by Urselle.
 All the underground hits.

-All Skarface tracks.
-I heard you have a vinyl of every This Heat record on German import.
+All Qualms tracks.
+I heard you have a vinyl of every Pierre Henry record on German import.

-I hear you're buying a mellotron and a linndrum and are throwing your macbook out the window because you want to make something real.
-You want to make a Blancmange record.
+I hear you're buying a snare and a güiro and are throwing your macbook out the window because you want to make something real.
+You want to make a Lightning Bolt record.

 I hear everybody that you know is more relevant than everybody that I know.